Introduction:

 And if you know me, I was like so fascinated by him.

-But when like this cartoon character sits down, he was so strange.
+I think people are so fascinating, but when like this cartoon character sits down, he was so strange.

 And he was going on and on and on about some exercise bike that he bought.